Skip to main content

 Continuous Positive Airway Pressure (CPAP)

-One of the most frequent forms of non-invasive ventilation is Continuous Positive Airway Pressure therapy (CPAP).
+One of the most frequent forms of non-invasive ventilation is continuous positive airway pressure (CPAP) therapy.

-In CPAP therapy, positive airway pressure is continuously maintained.
+With CPAP therapy, positive airway pressure is maintained at all times.
 CPAP can be used in the case of cardiac pulmonary edema or chronic obstructive pulmonary disease (COPD).
-CPAP therapy can likewise eliminate carbon monoxide (CO) more quickly than pure oxygen inhalation in carbon monoxide poisoning.3
+CPAP therapy can also eliminate carbon monoxide (CO) more quickly than pure oxygen inhalation in the event of carbon monoxide poisoning.10

-The value set for CPAP/PEEP is used to increase the pressure level of respiration in order to raise the functional residual capacity (FRC) of spontaneously breathing patients.
+The CPAP/PEEP setting is used to increase the pressure level of respiration in order to raise the functional residual capacity (FRC) of spontaneously breathing patients.
 Such patients are capable of breathing spontaneously at the specified pressure level without any kind of restriction.
-CPAP mode is used exclusively on patients with adequate spontaneous breathing.
+The CPAP mode is therefore only used when spontaneous breathing is sufficient.

 NIV curve diagram with CPAP + ASB curve